How to Use Inspiration in the Creative Process

 The Bottom Line

-Inspiration, a tool that can sometimes be god’s send or a trap.
-We all know that sometimes ideas don’t always come as easily as they should, that is why we seek out others that have worked with similar parameters and study what they have resolved.
+Inspiration is a powerful brainstorming tool when it comes to project planning process.
+We all know that sometimes ideas don’t always come as easily as they should, which is why we seek out others that have worked with similar parameters and study what they have resolved.
 The worst decision in the matter is becoming glued to the reference instead of branching out in other directions.
 The images or artwork that we collect for the benefit of sourcing a direction in a project should only be used for that purpose, nothing more.

 Ultimately inspiration can be good but do not get glued to it.
 Try looking at many sources, even the ones that do not correlate to the project or task.
 You might discover something!